NipunaGamage888/nipuna-gamage-capstone/readme.md

 JWT auth

+### How to Run

+-To run the user will need agoogle map key -nodemodules installed
+JWT key

 ## Roadmap

 Scope your project as a sprint.
 Break down the tasks that will need to be completed and map out timeframes for implementation.
 Think about what you can reasonably complete before the due date.
 The more detail you provide, the easier it will be to build.